tikv/tikv/docs/reference/tools/pd-control.md

     >> config set max-pending-peer-count 64  // Set the maximum number of pending peers to 64
     ```

 - `max-merge-region-size` controls the upper limit on the size of Region Merge (the unit is M).
 When `regionSize` exceeds the specified value, PD does not merge it with the adjacent Region.
 Setting it to 0 indicates disabling Region Merge.
+The default value is 20.

     ```bash
     >> config set max-merge-region-size 16 // Set the upper limit on the size of Region Merge to 16M
     ```

 - `max-merge-region-keys` controls the upper limit on the key count of Region Merge.
 When `regionKeyCount` exceeds the specified value, PD does not merge it with the adjacent Region.
+The default value is 200000.

     ```bash
     >> config set max-merge-region-keys 50000 // Set the the upper limit on KeyCount to 50000
     ```

 - `split-merge-interval` controls the interval between the `split` and `merge` operations on a same Region.
+This means:

-This means the newly split Region won't be merged within a period of time.
+    - Newly split Regions won't be merged within the specified period of time.

+    - Region Merge won't happen within the specified period of time after PD starts or restarts.

+  The default value is 1h.

     ```bash
     >> config set split-merge-interval 24h  // Set the interval between `split` and `merge` to one day